Tired of your dog’s incessant barking? We know how disruptive and frustrating it can be.

 One of the best places for you to start in your training for barking is exercise and entertainment.

-Pet Stores and online vendors also carry a wide variety of busy toys to help entertain your pup.
+Pet Stores and online vendors also carry a wide variety of toys to help entertain your pup.
 These toys distract and encourage them not to bark.
+Puzzle toys are good at keeping your dog’s attention diverted to something else other than barking.

-Toys such as the Treat Dispensing Bob-A-Lot and the Wobble Wag Giggle Ball will help entertain your pup.
-These toys are also safe to leave at home with your dog even while you’re away.
+Toys such as the Treat Dispensing Bob-A-Lot and the Wobble Wag Giggle Ball will keep your pup entertained that they will forget to bark for some time.
+These toys are also safe to leave at home with your dog, even while you’re away.

 To help distract your dog from barking triggers while you are at home, you can find many types of dog puzzles that stretch your dog’s mind.